James Watson and the Race IQ Taboo: Canceled by the Woke Mob

 Anyways, we don’t know the actual distributions (including tails) for traits like IQ, clannishness, etc. in Nigeria and India — but logically we’d surmise that for IQ they have bigger left tails, lower medians/means, and smaller right tails with more truncated upper bounds (fewer geniuses per capita and upper bounds of most elite genius could be lower).

-Another key point: It is true that random immigrants to the U.S. benefit from enriched environments and gain 5-10 points (nutrition, less disease/infection, lower toxins, better medical care, etc.).
+Another key point: It is true that unselected immigrants to the U.S. benefit from enriched environments and their kids born in the U.S. gain 5-10 IQ points (nutrition, less disease/infection, lower toxins, better medical care, etc.).
 But this is just maxing out the underlying genetic capacity.
-Even with a maxed out capacity, the medians/means for unselected Africans remain ~1+ SD below Whites/Ashkenazis/East Asians, etc.

 Sadly a lot of people on the right-wing and left-wing are morons.

-Many right-wingers assume all people of certain races and/or from certain countries have low IQs (this is false).
+Many right-wingers assume all people of certain races and/or ethnicities have low IQs (this is false).
 Some also think that high IQ immigrants come to the U.S., have kids, and the kids “revert to the mean of their country of origin” (also not true); reversion to the mean happens in their former country with a lower mean if mate is unselected (the U.S. has a higher mean).

 This is just to explain how we could manipulate the IQs of various racial/ethnic groups unnaturally.